JoshuaEagles/SA2-Archipelago-Locations-Wiki/Sonic/SonicOutOfLogic.md

 1. [ Green Hill ](#green-hill)

 # City Escape
 - The upgrade can be obtained by doing a jump through a part of the wall near the lost chao that has no collision, and then navigating out of bounds to reach the upgrade room.
 I recommend saving your homing attack until near the end.
-Note that you cannot escape without the flame ring.
+If you don't have Flame Ring, you can escape with a somewhat tricky spindash jump into the side of the iron crate that has the spring in it.
 [Video](https://youtu.be/eemnrMP9gwE)

 # Metal Harbor